COVID-19 Testing Information

-- Rite Aid is offering free drive-thru testing at multiple local pharmacies.
+- Rite Aid is offering no-cost drive-thru testing at multiple local pharmacies.
 Testing is available for anyone 4 years and older, with or without symptoms.
 The testing sites use PCR self-swab nasal tests, overseen by Rite Aid pharmacists.
 If both parents and a minor (4-12 years of age) need to receive a test during the same period, two separate accounts linked to different email addresses must be used.
 A parent or legal guardian must be in attendance and bring their photo ID to the minor's testing appointment.
 Bring a photo ID.
 Appointments required.
 Make an appointment online.